-Lenoir Elec provides excitation contactors for numerous power generation facilities, among which nuclear plants or hydroelectric dams.
+LENOIR ELEC supplies its excitation contactors for numerous power generation facilities, including nuclear plants or hydroelectric dams.

-- Switching on and off the excitation circuit of a machine, inserting a discharge resistor at the inductor terminals at the breaking time.
+- Closing and breaking of the excitation circuit of a machine, with insertion of a discharge resistor across the inductor at the breaking time.

-- The drawing below represents the static excitation circuit of an alternator.
+- The diagram developed below represents the static excitation circuit of an alternator.

 - Contactor poles with magnetic blow-out: silver alloy contacts for calibres 80 to 7500A or copper contacts (on request).

-- 1 or 2 magnetic blow-out rupturing poles with overlapping with the contactor poles.
+- 1 or 2 breaker poles with magnetic blowing and overlap with contactor poles.

 - 1 mechanical latching with single or double electrical release.